-Table 8 summarizes the average expected utility theory violation rate as well as the median and interquartile range of the expected utility theory violation rate across experiments reported in these recent papers.
+Appendix Table A6 summarizes the average expected utility theory violation rate as well as the median and interquartile range of the expected utility theory violation rate across experiments reported in these recent papers.
 There exists much variation in the expected utility theory violation rate on these celebrated logical anomalies across experiments.
-For example, Blavatskyy, Ortmann and Panchenko (2022) find that 16% of respondents' choices demonstrate the Allais Paradox ("fanning out" choices) pooling together all experiments with real financial incentives, and the median experiment with real financial incentives only finds that 13.7% of respondents' choices do so.
-Similarly, in experiments conducted on Prolific with real financial incentives, McGranaghan et al. (Forthcoming) find that 15.6% of respondents' choices demonstrate the Common Ratio Effect and 12.9% demonstrate the Reverse Common Ratio Effect.10
+For example, Blavatskyy, Ortmann and Panchenko (2022) find that 16% of respondents' choices demonstrate the Allais paradox ("fanning out" choices) pooling together all experiments with real financial incentives, and the median experiment with real financial incentives only finds that 13.7% of respondents' choices do so.
+Similarly, in experiments conducted on Prolific with real financial incentives, McGranaghan et al. (Forthcoming) find that 15.6% of respondents' choices demonstrate the Common ratio effect and 12.9% demonstrate the Reverse Common ratio effect.19 given to other known anomalies for expected utility theory.

-Based on these experimental findings, our algorithmically generated, logical anomalies yield expected utility theory violation rates that are in line with those observed for celebrated logical anomalies like the Allais Paradox and the Common Ratio Effect.
-Altogether, this suggests that these new categories of anomalies may merit the same rigorous testing across a wide variety of experimental designs that have been given to other known anomalies for expected utility theory.
+Our algorithmically generated logical anomalies yield expected utility theory violation rates that are in line with these experimental findings on celebrated logical anomalies like the Allais paradox and the Common ratio effect.
+These new categories of anomalies may merit the same rigorous testing across a wide variety of experimental designs that have been